Tips for talking majors and careers with family

 5. Assess, evaluate, and accept or decline offers

-Mention any specific tools you are using (hint: Handshake, LinkedIn, professional associations) or contacts you have / will be reaching out to as you seek to learn about companies (hint: Auburn alumni, former classmates, family friends). - If you plan to pursue graduate school, talk about your timeframe for the application process or researching potential programs.
+Mention any specific tools you are using (hint: Handshake, LinkedIn, professional associations) or contacts you have / will be reaching out to as you seek to learn about companies (hint: Make Connections; Career Conversations). - If you plan to pursue graduate school, talk about your timeframe for the application process or researching potential programs.

 - Meeting with an Engineering Career Coach helps too!
-Talk about the Engineering Career Development office resources and that you plan to schedule an appointment after break to go over any questions or concerns you may have.
+Talk about the CDCR resources you plan to use and schedule an appointment after break to go over any questions or concerns you may have.

 Remember, family members care for you and just want to help!
 Think about ways they can be of help and ask them for specific assistance.